siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 ### Naming storage devices

 **Please NOTE:**
-siduction uses UUID in fstab for storage device naming.
-Please refer to the chapter [naming by UUID](0311-part-uuid_en.md#uuid---naming-of-block-devices).
+siduction uses UUID in `fstab` for storage device naming.
+Please refer to the chapter [Naming by UUID](0311-part-uuid_en.md#uuid---naming-of-block-devices).

 **Disks**

 Information about the devices can be easily obtained from an information window (pop-up) by hovering the mouse over the icon of a device on the desktop.
 This works both from the live ISO and with siduction installed.

 We recommend creating a table (manual or generated) that contains the details of all devices.
 This can be very helpful if problems arise.
-In a terminal, we become root with **su** and type **fdisk -l**.
+In a terminal, we become **root** with **`su`** and type **`fdisk -l`**.
 For example, with two disks, we get output similar to that shown below.

 ~~~
 user1@pc1:/$ su